laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Chavane2022fig1AE.jpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)" width="55%" >}}

 {{< speaker_note >}}

+Panel E presents an integrative model that combines aspects of the previous hypotheses.
+It shows a hybrid connectivity pattern where neurons exhibit a like-to-like bias at short distances (within adjacent hypercolumns), but this orientation specificity gradually diminishes with distance, transitioning to a like-to-all pattern in more distant hypercolumns.
+This model better reflects recent empirical findings suggesting that horizontal connectivity rules are more complex and distance-dependent than originally proposed.
+The gradual fade of red arrows illustrates how connection specificity weakens over larger cortical distances.

 {{< /speaker_note >}}